devteam-frslabs/vimos-iOS/README.md

 ###### Save/Edit Netrc settings to install custom pod

-You will need a valid netrc credentials to install captus from maven, which can be obtained by contacting `support@frslabs.com`.
+You will need a valid netrc credentials to install vimos from maven, which can be obtained by contacting `support@frslabs.com`.

 1. Create or edit .netrc file under current user's home directory
 2. Write the below lines into that file, replace <YOUR_USERNAME> and <YOUR_PASSWORD> with your credentials which is shared through email and save the file.